Function Induction and Task Generalization: An Interpretability Study with Off-by-One Addition: Introduction

 \section{Introduction}

-As the capabilities of language models (LMs) continue to grow, users apply them to increasingly challenging and diverse tasks, accompanied by evolving expectations ~\citep{zhao2024wildchat,tamkin2024clio,kwa2025measuringaiabilitycomplete}.
+As the capabilities of language models (LMs) continue to grow, users apply them to increasingly challenging and diverse tasks, accompanied by evolving expectations~\citep{zhao2024wildchat,tamkin2024clio,kwa2025measuringaiabilitycomplete}.
 Consequently, it becomes impractical to include every task of interest in a model's training prior to deployment.
 In this context, task-level generalization---the ability of a model to perform novel tasks at inference time---becomes highly crucial and valued.

 Prior work shows that LMs already exhibit this capability to a significant extent through in-context learning \citep{gpt-3,chen-etal-2022-meta, min-etal-2022-metaicl}.
-The underlying mechanisms of this behavior are being actively investigated, with work on induction heads \citep{olsson2022context} and function vectors \citep{hendel-etal-2023-context,todd2024function} offering substantial insights.
-However, our understanding is still limited, especially regarding more complex generalization scenarios involving unexpected elements or newly defined concepts in the task.
+The underlying mechanisms of this behavior are being actively investigated, with work on induction heads \citep{olsson2022context} and function vectors \citep{hendel-etal-2023-context,todd2024function} offering substantial insights on pattern matching tasks (\textit{i.e.}, \texttt{[A][B]...[A]} $\rightarrow$ \texttt{[B]}) and mapping-style tasks (\textit{e.g.}, France: Paris, Australia: $\rightarrow$ Canberra).
+However, our understanding is still limited, especially regarding more complex generalization scenarios involving multi-step reasoning or newly-defined concepts in the task.

 In this work, we aim to enhance our understanding of how models handle novelty and unconventionality with one counterfactual task: off-by-one addition (\textit{i.e.}, 1+1=3, 2+2=5, 3+3=?).
 For humans, this task consists of two sequential steps: standard addition, followed by an unexpected increment of one to the sum.
-When a language model is prompted to perform this task with in-context learning, we anticipate two possible outcomes: (1) the model acquires the intended +1 operation and thus outputs 7, or (2) it adheres to fundamental arithmetic principles and outputs 6.
+When a language model is prompted to perform this task with in-context learning, we anticipate two possible outcomes: (1) the model acquires the intended +1 operation and thus outputs 7, or (2) it adheres to fundamental arithmetic rules and outputs 6.

 We begin our study by evaluating six contemporary LMs on off-by-one addition.
 Our findings indicate that all evaluated models consistently demonstrate the first outcome, effectively leveraging in-context examples; furthermore, performance increases consistently as more shots are used.
 Motivated by these observations, we seek a more comprehensive understanding of how models perform off-by-one addition, and in particular, the +1 step of the task.
 To this end, we employ mechanistic interpretability and path patching techniques \citep{wang2023interpretability}, which enables us to trace the model's output logits to a specific set of attention heads and their interconnections responsible for +1 behavior.